StanFromIreland/StanFromIreland/README.md

 Hello, I'm Stan, from you guessed it, Ireland.

-I like low level stuff and math!